altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - add query selector search button, big one, on the bottom
    - add tabs for pinned vs recent, remove add hometags button if not on pinned
    - display tags in a different way, including the last piv
-   - liberate space on bottom navigation, put icon, put "coming soon!"
+- Make uploaded grid only accessible through clicking on a tag in home or the query selector.
+Liberate space on bottom navigation, put icon, put "coming soon!"
 - Show pivs being uploaded in the queries, with a cloud icon
    - When querying, add logic after first 200 items return (with o:: result)
       - Get list